Aljgutier/react_flask/README.md

 * `static_url_path` tells Flask what is the URL prefix for all static files, by default this is /static.
 We change it to `\` so that we do not need to prepend every static file with "/static".

-These two parameters are set in the Flask API, `server.py`, as follows.
+These two parameters are set in the Flask API `server.py` file, as follows.

 ```python
 app = Flask(__name__, static_folder='../build', static_url_path='/')
 ```

-Also, in `server.py` we included the `/` route in the Flask to be served by the static index.html file (build directory).
+Also, in `server.py` we include the `/` route to served by the static index.html file (in the build directory).

 ```python
 @app.route('/')